MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 Elliptical yield curve with normal flow rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default rheology in the sea ice module of the MITgcm implements the widely used elliptical yield curve with a normal flow rule :cite:`hib79`.
-For this yield curve, the nonlinear bulk and shear viscosities :math:`\zeta` and :math:`\eta` are functions of ice strain rate invariants and ice strength such that the principal components of the stress lie on an elliptical yield curve with the ratio of major to minor axis :math:`e` (run-time parameter :varlink:`SEAICE_eccen`) equal to :math:`2`; they are given by:
+The default rheology in the sea ice module of the MITgcm implements the widely used elliptical yield curve with a normal flow rule :cite:`hibler:79`.
+For this yield curve, the nonlinear bulk and shear viscosities :math:`\zeta` and :math:`\eta` are functions of ice strain rate
+invariants and ice strength such that the principal components of the stress lie on an elliptical yield curve with the ratio of major
+to minor axis :math:`e = 2.0` (run-time parameter :varlink:`SEAICE_eccen`); they are given by:

 .. math::
    \begin{aligned}